 Don’t expect to get a real meal here, this is a café.
 There are enough good restaurants to be found around Ostend to cater for that anyway.
 They can provide you with a small variety of snacks from home-made soup to cured sausages, just to keep you going...

 The boss, Glenn, is a true music and New Orleans fanatic.
 He is currently active in two bands (Thin Line Men and Revenge 88) and played as a bass-player with Marky Ramone and the Speed Kings on their European, American (West Coast) and Japanese tours between 2000 and 2003.

 Every year, on the last Monday of August they also organize the “New Orleans Roots Music Fest” which off course celebrates the culture of said American city with concerts and some delicious, live Cajun cooking.

-The café is also scheduled to be expanded with two rehearsal rooms and in-house recording studio!
-A TV-room to show live sport and indoor smoking room have already been completed.
+The café also has two rehearsal rooms and in-house recording studio! a TV-room to show live sport and smoking room.